FOSSEE/st-scripts/loops/script.rst

       print n*n

+Following is an exercise that you must do.

-E%% %%Pause the video here and using the ``continue`` keyword modify the ``for`` loop to print the squares of even numbers below 10, to print the squares of only multiples of 4.
+%%3%%Using the ``continue`` keyword modify the ``for`` loop to print the squares of even numbers below 10, to print the squares of only multiples of 4.
 (Do not modify the range function call.)

-Then, resume the video.
+Please, pause the video here.
+Do the exercise and then continue.
 ::

   for n in range(2, 10, 2):